Airlock as a Service Knowledge Base

 }

 access_token: This token is required to authenticate the OAuth 2.0 client with the SaaS public API.
-Store the token value for the following step.
+Store the token value for step 2.

 Notice

-Step two: Accessing the SaaS public API to perform a granted action
+Step 2: Accessing the SaaS public API to perform a granted action

-After having obtained the access token, the OAuth 2.0 client can authenticate with the SaaS public API and perform the previously granted permissions.
+After obtaining an access token, the OAuth 2.0 client can authenticate to the Airlock SaaS public API and perform the actions permitted by its granted scopes.

 Instructions